itsyaasir/pdf-intellect/Readme.md

 ## Features

+- Currently supports PDF files only, and is only limited to a single PDF file per command.
 - Extracts text content from PDF files and generates embeddings using Sentence Transformers.
 - Stores the embeddings in a PostgreSQL database for quick and efficient similarity searching.
 - Allows for sentence-level indexing, offering granular search results.